-Neal C. Perez, Filipino, 50, has served as the Compliance Officer and Finance Director of the Club since November 11, 2021, and was elected as Chief Risk Officer subsequently on May 12, 2023.
+Neal C. Perez, Filipino, 51, has served as the Compliance Officer and Finance Director of the Club since November 11, 2021, and was elected as Chief Risk Officer subsequently on May 12, 2023.
+He is currently a director, Treasurer and Group Controller of the AyalaLand Hospitaly and Resorts Group.
 He has multiple certifications, both local and international, namely: Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), Certified Forensic Accountant (CrFA), Certified Internal Controls Auditor (CICA) and Certification in Risk Management Assurance (CRMA).
 He has an impeccable professional track record as Finance and Compliance Director, Finance Controller, Finance Manager and Internal Auditor in various sectors including hospitality, gaming, real estate, utilities, consumer electronics and government services.
-As an ISO Quality Management System (QMS) program in frontline services and back office functions.
+As an ISO Quality Management Representative (QMR), he successfully initiated and implemented the ISO 9001 Quality Management System (QMS) program in frontline services and back office functions.
 Mr. Perez holds a Master's Degree in Business Management from the University of the Philippines - Diliman and double Bachelor's Degrees in Commerce and Accountancy from Saint Louis University where he graduated Magna Cum Laude and Cum Laude, respectively.